 Impact: 80 children

 The words “war” and “childhood” seem to be antonyms.
 However, millions of children are currently living in Ukraine.
-In the winter, we plan to give them a small fairy tale lasting 10 days.
-The project offers a winter camp, and it will be aimed at children of military personnel, children from the de-occupied territories, and children affected by war.
+In the summer, we plan to give them a small vacation and sport activities lasting 10 days.
+The project offers a summer camp, and it will be aimed at children of military personnel, children from the de-occupied territories, and children affected by war.

 Current Projects: